Skip to content

 • Verify only domains your organization controls.

-• Use a dedicated OIDC application for Wodby.
+• Use dedicated identity-provider applications for Wodby.

 • Keep at least one owner account able to sign in without SSO until mandatory SSO enforcement is available.